wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-19.&emsp;Miracles make minds one in God.
+19. Miracles make minds one in God.
 ²They depend on coöperation because the Sonship is the sum of all that God created.
 ³Miracles therefore reflect the laws of eternity, not of time.